-Quick and easy recipes are my thing and this family-approved Creamy Paneer Butter Masala Recipe could validate that.
+This one-pot Paneer Butter Masala Recipe (paneer makhani) includes a Makhani Sauce that's crave-worthy and comes together in 20 minutes!
 Pair the delicious no onion paneer makhani sauce with Basmati Rice and Naan for a complete meal!

-- kasoori methi- This ingredient is needed for this recipe.
+- kasoori methi- Also known as fenugreek leaves.
+This ingredient is needed for this recipe.
 It can be purchased at Indian grocery stores or on Amazon for convenience.

 Slowly pour in the tomato sauce and water.
 Then add the remaining spices.